abhishekarya1/DSA-2k23/bs.md

   - another way but linear TC: find any occurance of it using BS (if not found return `-1`), either check `idx == -1` that means occurance is `0`.If a valid `idx`, linearly scan its left half and right half for more occurances (TC = `O(logn) + O(n) => O(n)`)

 ## BS on 1D Arrays
-- Search in rotated sorted array (no duplicates) - we can't tell which half to goto only by looking at `arr[mid]` and `target` now, we can only do that in sorted arrays (or sorted half).
-Check which half is sorted - goto it only if target is in its range, otherwise goto the other half (even if unsorted) - iteratively looking for sorted half
+**Search in rotated sorted array (no duplicates)**: ([link](https://leetcode.com/problems/search-in-rotated-sorted-array)) we can't tell which half to goto only by looking at `arr[mid]` and `target` here, we can only do that in sorted arrays (or sorted half).
+One half will always be sorted, check which one and goto it only if target is in its range, otherwise goto the other half (even if unsorted) i.e. iteratively looking for a sorted half.

 - Search in rotated sorted array (duplicates present) - if `arr[mid] == k` is true then we've found our element, otherwise check condition `arr[mid] == arr[low] && arr[mid] == arr[high]` and if true do `low++; high--; continue;`, rest is the same as above
 - Find minimum in Rotated Sorted Array: leftmost element (`arr[low]` or `arr[mid]`) in the sorted half will be the lowest, keep going to sorted halves and get minimum of it, and go to the other part
 - Find out how many times has an array been rotated: answer will be the index of the minimum or maximum element